Skip to main content

 Speech-language pathologists deliver services in speech production, and articulation is one of the major focus areas.
 To articulate a word, motor planning is often a first step in therapy.
 Motor planning is the ability to remember and coordinate the physical movements required to produce speech.
 Articulation is the physical ability to produce the sounds of the language being spoken.

 Articulation is often coupled with phonological aspects of therapy, which involve the way the language sounds when speech is articulated.
-When problems with articulation are motor based, an SLP will target efforts toward each sound deviation from the language standard.
+When articulation difficulties are motor-based, an SLP works systematically on each sound that differs from the expected patterns of the language being spoken.

 Fluency

 Stuttering is the most common fluency problem that speech-language pathologists treat.
 A person who stutters will typically know what they are trying to communicate but struggle to produce the words.
-Stuttering is characterized by difficulty executing speech and manifests with repetition in sounds/syllables, along with possible prolongations.
+Stuttering is characterized by difficulty executing speech and manifests as repetition of sounds or syllables, along with possible stretching or prolonging of sounds.
 Cluttering is another fluency disorder like stuttering, but a person who clutters may have fast or irregular pacing to their speech.

 The goal of addressing fluency is to improve the flow, smoothness, continuity, and ease with which the intended communication is produced.
 When working with fluency disorders, an SLP will help the client make connections between the sounds and syllables of a word or phrase to produce fluent sentences.